Nazi persecution of the Catholic Church in Germany: "War on the Church"

 By late 1935, Bishop Clemens August von Galen of Münster was urging a joint pastoral letter protesting an "underground war" against the church.
 By early 1937, the church hierarchy in Germany, which had initially attempted to co-operate, had become highly disillusioned.
-In March, Pope Pius XI issued the Mit brennender Sorge encyclical - accusing the Nazi Government of violations of the 1933 Concordat, and further that it was sowing the "tares of suspicion, discord, hatred, calumny, of secret and open fundamental hostility to Christ and His Church".
+In March, Pope Pius XI issued the ' encyclical—accusing the Nazi Government of violations of the 1933 Concordat, and further that it was sowing the "tares of suspicion, discord, hatred, calumny, of secret and open fundamental hostility to Christ and His Church".
 The Nazis responded with an intensification of the Church Struggle, beginning around April.
 Goebbels noted heightened verbal attacks on the clergy from Hitler in his diary and wrote that Hitler had approved the start of "immorality trials" against clergy and anti-Church propaganda campaign.
 Goebbels' orchestrated attack included a staged "morality trial" of 37 Franciscans.

 At the outbreak of World War Two, Goebbels' Ministry of Propaganda applied intense pressure on the Churches to voice support for the war, and the Gestapo banned Church meetings for a few weeks.
 In the first few months of the war, the German Churches complied.
 No denunciations of the invasion of Poland, nor the Blitzkrieg were issued.
 The Catholic bishops asked their followers to support the war effort: "We appeal to the faithful to join in ardent prayer that God's providence may lead this war to blessed success for Fatherland and people."
 Despite this, the anti-church radical Reinhard Heydrich determined that support from church leaders could not be expected because of the nature of their doctrines and internationalism, and wanted to cripple the political activities of clergy.
 He devised measures to restrict the operation of the Churches under cover of war time exigencies, such as reducing resources available to Church presses on the basis of rationing, and prohibiting pilgrimages and large church gatherings on the basis of transportation difficulties.
 Churches were closed for being "too far from bomb shelters".
 Bells were melted down.
 Presses were closed.